adhityan/adhityan/README.md

 ### I'm an Enterprenur, Developer, and Teacher!
 - 🌱 I’m currently learning everything :)
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- 🔭 I’m building and hiring for an unique fintech product at [Gamechange][website]
+- 🔭 I’m building and hiring for an unique fintech product at [Gamechange][GC]

 ### Connect with me: